-Considerations to support children's successful transitions back to kindergarten after disrupted service delivery
+This page contains considerations to support children's successful transitions back to kindergarten after disrupted service delivery.

 Learning contexts matter

 - Responsive routines and rituals re–establish children's familiarity with the kindergarten experience.

 - The service environment has a significant impact on children's learning and wellbeing.

 - Encouraging children to contribute to aspects of decision making supports their sense of belonging and belief in their ability to deal with the situation.

 - Through play children explore their feelings and build a sense of security and confidence in themselves and the world around them.

 - Being responsive and inclusive with children helps them to feel connected and builds trust.

 - Viewing children as capable and using inclusive and strength-based learning improves children's resilience and wellbeing.